-IPoly offers two UC-approved CTE courses: Video Production and Digital Photography.
+IPoly offers two UC-approved CTE courses: Digital Photography and Graphic Design.
 Students who complete the required number of hours and assignments earn a CTE certificate of completion.
-Both courses meet twice a week.
+Both courses meet twice a week: Digital Photography meets Monday/Wednesday during fourth and fifth blocks in the Media Lab, while Graphic Design follows the Tuesday/Friday elective schedule and meet in the computer lab.

-Parents/guardians shall pick up students promptly after CTE classes, as supervision is not provided after class dismissal.
+Parents/guardians shall pick up students promptly as fifth block ends, as supervision is not provided after class dismissal.
 Students should wait at the Cal Poly Library if a parent/guardian is unable to pick him/her up promptly.